Abingdon-on-Thames: History

 A Neolithic stone hand axe was found at Abingdon.
 Petrological analysis in 1940 identified the stone as epidotised tuff from Stake Pass in the Lake District, 250 mi to the north.
 Stone axes from the same source have been found at Sutton Courtenay, Alvescot, Kencot and Minster Lovell.
 Abingdon has been occupied from the early to middle Iron Age and the remains of a late Iron Age defensive enclosure (or oppidum) lies below the town centre.
 The oppidum was in use throughout the Roman occupation.
-A Neolithic causewayed enclosure was found in Abingdon in 1926, dating to the 36th or 37th century BC.
+A Neolithic causewayed enclosure was found in Abingdon, dating to the 36th or 37th century BC.
+It was found in 1926 while quarrying for gravel, and was partly excavated in 1926 and 1927 by E.T.
+Leeds.
+Subsequent excavations took place in 1954 and 1963.
+A Roman villa and subsequent Saxon farmstead buildings have been excavated at Barton Court Farm.

 Abingdon Abbey was founded in Saxon times, possibly around 676, but its early history is confused by numerous legends, invented to raise its status and explain the place name.
 The name seems to mean 'Hill of a man named Æbba, or a woman named Æbbe', possibly the saint to whom St Ebbe's Church in Oxford was dedicated (Æbbe of Coldingham or a different Æbbe of Oxford).
 However, Abingdon stands in a valley and not on a hill.
 It is thought that the name was first given to a place on Boars Hill above Chilswell, and the name was transferred to its present site when the Abbey was moved.
 In 1084, William the Conqueror celebrated Easter at the Abbey and it is possible that his son Henry I received some schooling at the abbey.

 In the 13th and 14th centuries, Abingdon was a flourishing agricultural centre with an extensive trade in wool and a famous weaving and clothing manufacturing industry.
 The abbot seems to have held a market from very early times and charters for the holding of markets and fairs were granted by various sovereigns, from Edward I to George II.
 In 1337 there was a famous riot in protest at the Abbot's control of this market in which several of the monks were killed.
-After the abbey's dissolution in 1538, the town sank into decay and, in 1556, upon receiving a representation of its pitiable condition, Mary I granted a charter establishing a mayor, two bailiffs, twelve chief burgesses and sixteen secondary burgesses, the mayor to be clerk of the market, coroner and a JP.
+After the abbey's dissolution in 1538, the town sank into decay.

+In 1556, upon receiving a representation of its pitiable condition, Mary I granted a charter incorporating the town as a borough, governed by a mayor, two bailiffs, twelve chief burgesses and sixteen secondary burgesses, the mayor to be clerk of the market, coroner and a JP.
 The present Christ's Hospital originally belonged to the Guild of the Holy Cross, on the dissolution of which Edward VI founded the almshouses instead, under its present name.